-- They live further than 1.6 km from suitable public transport. - Seating is available on the service after all students with prior rights have been accommodated. - The applicant (and parent/guardian if under 18 years of age) accepts the conditions of travel and the authority of the coordinating principal. - They pay the fare in advance as determined by PTV. - PTV incurs no additional cost. - The applicant (or parent/guardian if under 18 years of age) provides a written undertaking to the coordinating principal that other transport arrangements will be made if seating becomes insufficient due to an increase in the number of students with prior rights to travel or a smaller vehicle is engaged for the service. - No ad-hoc or occasional travel is to be provided.
+- the person lives at least 1.6 km from suitable public transport - seating is available on the service after all students with a higher priority of access to services have been accommodated - the applicant (and the parent/guardian if under 18 years of age) accepts the conditions of travel and the authority of the coordinating principal - the fare as determined by PTV is paid in advance of travel. - PTV incurs no additional cost. - the applicant (or parent/guardian if under 18 years of age) provides a written undertaking to the coordinating principal that other transport arrangements will be made if seating becomes insufficient due to an increase in the number of students with a higher priority of access to travel or a smaller vehicle is engaged for the service - no ad-hoc or occasional travel is to be provided.